5hrey45/GUI-Apps/readme.md

-Simple Graphical User Interface applications made in Python Used PySimpleGUI library which itself act's as a wrapper around the Tkinter library.
+Simple Graphical User Interface applications made in Python.

+Used PySimpleGUI library which itself act's as a wrapper around the Tkinter library.